juanluispaz/ts-sql-query/README.md

 ```

-You can use the properties `and`, `or`and `not`to perform the logical operations.
-If you specify multiple elements to the `FilterType` all of them will be joined using the and operator; the same happens with the elements specified in the `and` array; but, in the case of the `or` array the elements will be joined using the or operator.
+You can use the properties `and`, `or` and `not` to perform the logical operations.
+If you specify multiple elements to the `FilterType`, all of them will be joined using the and operator.
+The same happens with the elements specified in the `and` array.
+But the elements will be joined using the or operator in the case of the `or` array.

 The definition of the different types are: